Rust-Wroclaw/rust-wroclaw/talk-archive/README.md

 Archive of talks given on Rust-Wroclaw community meetups:
 ----

+# 12.2019
+Wojciech Polak, "Self-referential structs and how to create them", [self-referential-structs.pdf](12-2019-self-referential-structs.pdf)

 # 10.2019
 Jakub Trąd, "How to make your own Steam Overlay", [steam-overlay.pd](10-2019-how-to-make-your-own-steam-overlay.pdf)